DFE-Digital/login.dfe.infrastructure/README.md

          8. elasticPoolProperties -> The Elastic Pool Properties for the SQL serves
          9.  azureActiveDirectoryAdmin -> The name of the group for connectin in SQL Servers
          10. azureActiveDirectoryAdminSID -> The group object id for connectin in SQL Servers
+         11. platformGlobalIdentifier -> The global identifier `s141`
+         12. platformGlobalMinTlsVersion -> The min Tls Version `1.2`
+         13. platformGlobalName -> The global name `signin`
+         14. platformGlobalUserFeedbackUrl -> The User Feed back Url that will provided by the DfE team
-6. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private enpoints and after deployement changes back to false
+7. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private enpoints and after deployement changes back to false
-7. If new resource group deployed with different name, CIP team needs to allow the virtual Network creation in that resource group
+8. If new resource group deployed with different name, CIP team needs to allow the virtual Network creation in that resource group
-8. Updated variable `destructiveVirtualNetworkDeploy` from Disabled to Enabled for deploying the vnet First time and after deployement changes back to Disabled
+9. Updated variable `destructiveVirtualNetworkDeploy` from Disabled to Enabled for deploying the vnet First time and after deployement changes back to Disabled
-9. Check the Deploy Pre-Requisites and Enviroment you deploy in the first run for creation of the Logic app and the KeyVault.
+10. Check the Deploy Pre-Requisites and Enviroment you deploy in the first run for creation of the Logic app and the KeyVault.
 The Logic app will deploy only in the Dev environment.

 ## Deployment
 ---